UwQ-Official/uwq-official.github.io/game-stuff/teardown/functions.md

  - bool       (true|false) - boolean
  - string     (text) - any text
  - TVec       (table) - table with 3 entries / x;y;z   (axis)
- - TQuat      (table) - table with 4 entries / ?;?;?;? (has pitch and yawn?)
+ - TQuat      (table) - table with 4 entries / ?;?;?;? (has pitch and yaw?)
  - TTransform (table) - {TVec, TQuat}
  - any        (number|true|false|text|table) - dependant on other input | undefined
  - table      (table) - any table
- - $type, optional - points out that argument is not required for function to work and has a default value when not given ; Show on example as [$out] (square brackets)
+ - $type, optional - points out that argument is not required for function to work and has a default value when not given ; Show on example as [$in] (square brackets)
  -->

 # AddSnow